 Disclaimer: treat this idea with caution…and maybe don’t combine it with the one above 😉

-While the stock market is experiencing massive disruption and constant swings (as it is at time of writing, due to spring 2020 current events), a lot of investors are understandably feeling a little gun-shy.
+While the stock market is experiencing massive disruption and constant swings (as it is at the time of writing, due to spring 2022 current events), a lot of investors are understandably feeling a little gun-shy.
 However, there is money to be made here, if you’re willing to take some risks.